VanThanBK/deltax_ros_public/README.md

 - Install [ROS on Windows](https://ms-iot.github.io/ROSOnWindows/GettingStarted/SetupRos2.html)

 ## Remarks
-Unlike others ROS-I driver packages, each HIWIN Robot's driver node does not communicate with a ROS Controller Node inside the robot's controller.
+Unlike others ROS-I driver packages, each DeltaX Robot's driver node does not communicate with a ROS Controller Node inside the robot's controller.
 Instead, the control is done by the driver node itself through COM Port.

 Although the current version has been structured as described above, it is possible that future versions will support a more